disclose-framework/spec/specification/overview.md

 ### Item-Scope Signals

 The following attributes are particularly well-suited to Item scope, as they reflect properties intrinsic to the item rather than aggregate merchant behaviour.
-These are natural attestation targets for brand registries, manufacturer databases, and product data platforms:
+These are natural  targets for brand registries, manufacturer databases, and product data platforms:

 | Attribute | Item-scope meaning |
 |---|---|